johncswanson/janusgraph-docker-openshift/README-openshift.md

 ```

-## Configure Janusgraph to use with Cassandra ONLY!
+## Configure JanusGraph to use with Cassandra ONLY!

 > NOTE: For BerkeleyDB storage you don't need to change the `JANUS_PROPS_TEMPLATE` and create a `janusgraph-cql-server.properties`.
 The below instruction is only for use with `Cassandra`